Many forestry businesses not included in stay at home orders

 In addition, the state order cited forestry and arborists among critical trades exempted from the Wisconsin order.
 Evers’ order also bars "non-essential travel."

-Evers issued the order as the number of confirmed COVID-19 cases in Wisconsin reached 457 as of Tuesday.
+Evers issued the order as the number of confirmed COVID-19 cases in Wisconsin reached more than 1,800 as of Friday (along with at least 44 deaths).
 When the Wisconsin order goes into effect on March 25, there will be a total of 17 states that have orders.
 Among neighboring states Michigan and Illinois had "stay at home" orders and Minnesota and Iowa did not.

 On March 26, the Wisconsin DNR suspended all burning permits issued by the agency in response to Evers' stay at home order.
 The DNR notice pointed out that spring is the season when forest fire risk is highest, and that debris burning is a significant factor in the cause of forest fires.